Geetima2021/vsdpcvrd/README.md

 ## STA analysis of RISCV core

 The verilog file for STA analysis of RISCV core is taken from this [repository](https://github.com/shivanishah269/risc-v-core/tree/master/FPGA_Implementation/verilog).
+Initially the synthesized verilog file is created using yosys.